Mike Wells (basketball): Coaching career

 After graduating, Wells continued with the Mount Vernon Nazarene Cougars as an assistant coach while at the same time attending the United States Sports Academy.
+During this time, he earned his master's degree in sports science.
+He wrote letters to all of the teams in the National Basketball Association (NBA) and National Football League (NFL) which led to an internship offer from the Houston Rockets.

-Wells' experience in the NBA began in 1994 with the Houston Rockets, where he started as an intern and assistant video coordinator and worked his way up the ranks to a job as an assistant coach in 1999 before leaving the Rockets in 2004.
+Wells' career began with the Rockets in 1994, where he started as an intern and assistant video coordinator.
+He was a member of the coaching staff when the Rockets won the NBA championship in 1995.
+He was promoted to video coordinator in 1996.
+He became a full-time assistant coach during the summer of 1999 and overall his stint with the Rockets spanned 10 seasons.
 He also worked as the head scout for Team USA from 1998 to 2003.

 After a season as an assistant with the Los Angeles Lakers in 2004–05, Wells served as an assistant for the San Antonio Spurs between 2005 and 2009.
 The Spurs won an NBA championship in 2007.
 Between 2009 and 2011, he served as an assistant for the Washington Wizards.

 Wells had three years at the college level between 2011 and 2014, serving as an assistant coach for George Mason (2011–13) and South Florida (2013–14).

+In April 2014, Wells was hired as an assistant coach for the Toledo Rockets.
+However, in June 2014, he joined the Utah Jazz as an assistant coach under head coach Quin Snyder.

-In June 2014, Wells joined the Utah Jazz as an assistant coach.
-He spent eight seasons with the Jazz, the last coming in 2021–22.
+Wells spent eight seasons with the Jazz, the last coming in 2021–22.
 His final three seasons with the Jazz saw him serve in a dual role of Director of Basketball Operations.

 Wells served as an assistant coach with USA Basketball in three of the six qualifying windows for the 2023 FIBA Basketball World Cup.

 For the 2023–24 NBA season, Wells joined the Charlotte Hornets as an assistant coach.

 In June 2024, Wells joined the Adelaide 36ers of the Australian National Basketball League (NBL) as lead assistant coach for the 2024–25 season.
 On August 12, 2024, the 36ers elevated Wells to the position of head coach after sacking Scott Ninnis.
+He led Adelaide back into the finals for the first time in seven years.

+In the 2025–26 NBL season, Wells guided the 36ers to 27 wins from 41 games, the club's best regular season since 1986.
+The team reached the final of the inaugural Ignite Cup and he led the 36ers to the NBL Championship Series, where they finished runners-up following a 3–2 series loss to the Sydney Kings.
+On May 6, 2026, he stepped down as head coach of the 36ers.

+On May 13, 2026, Wells was hired as an assistant coach for the Ohio State Buckeyes under head coach Jake Diebler.

 Personal life

-Wells and his wife Kerri have four sons.
+Wells' wife, Kerri Cronk, worked as a television anchor in Utah for 30 years.
+They each have two sons from previous relationships.